Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Conclusions

 \section{Conclusions}

-RAN plays a critical role in modern telecom infrastructure, evolving towards disaggregated and open architectures like O-RAN.
-These innovations enable the integration of intelligent, data-driven applications to enhance network reliability and operational autonomy.
-However, the operation of O-RAN networks poses challenges due to immature real-world practices and complexities in managing data and applications across diverse vendor systems.

-Boldyn Networks has developed a novel AI-driven cloud-native data analytics platform to address these challenges.
+The radio access network (RAN) plays a critical role in modern telecom infrastructure, currently evolving towards disaggregated and open architectures such as O-RAN.
+These advances and innovations unlock opportunities for intelligent, data-driven applications to enhance network reliability and operational autonomy.
+However, the operation of O-RAN networks poses numerous research and engineering challenges due to immature real-world practices and complexities in managing data and applications across diverse vendor systems.
+To address these challenges, Boldyn Networks developed a novel AI-driven, cloud-native data analytics platform.
 Tested with advanced LSTM models for real-time anomaly detection, the platform significantly improves operational efficiency and enhances customer experience.
-Leveraging DevOps practices and tailored data lakehouse architectures for AI applications, it exemplifies sophisticated data engineering strategies.

-The deployment of this platform in an offshore O-RAN network demonstrated significant improvements in connectivity and operational efficiency, validating the model’s effectiveness.
-However, the reliance on proprietary data highlights the need for standardized datasets to facilitate broader validation and comparison of AI models.
-Future research should explore the scalability of such AI-driven solutions across diverse, multi-vendor network environments.
-Implementing FL could ensure consistent AI model performance while preserving data privacy across different regions and system configurations.

-This platform demonstrates significant potential for advancing in-RAN AI development.
+By leveraging DevOps practices and tailored data lakehouse architectures for AI applications, the platform exemplifies sophisticated data engineering strategies.
+The deployment of this platform in an offshore O-RAN network demonstrated significant improvements in connectivity and operational efficiency, validating the model’s effectiveness \PL{with more than 90\% of connectivity issues resolved in run-time by the LSTM model.} However, the reliance on proprietary data highlights the need for standardized datasets to facilitate broader validation and comparison of AI models. \PL{Future research should explore the scalability of such AI-driven solutions across diverse, multi-vendor network environments.
+Implementing a decentralized platform, such as federated learning (FL) platform, could ensure consistent AI model performance while preserving data privacy across different regions and system configurations.} This platform demonstrates significant potential for advancing in-RAN AI development.
 We aim to contribute to the community’s understanding and implementation of complex challenges in this domain, fostering innovations and improvements.